 Just because a lead doesn’t convert right away, it doesn’t mean they won’t convert at all - let’s be honest, in a perfect world, leads would convert upon the first contact, but that isn’t the case for most.

-Maybe they need more time, more convincing, don’t have the budget allowance at the moment, or they forgot.
+Maybe they need more time and convincing, don’t have the budget allowance at the moment, or simply forgot.

 Learn and Tweak

 When it comes to anything in marketing, there’s always room for improvement.
 There are so many different elements that go into a PPC campaign that can be, and should be, A/B Tested.